Luc Steels: Biography

-He received several awards including the best paper award at the European Conference in AI (in 1982), the prestigious Franqui chair lectures at the University of Leuven (Belgium) (2018) and the EurAI Distinguished Service Award, presented every two years to an individual who has made exceptional contributions to the AI community in Europe.
+He received several awards including the best paper award at the European Conference in AI (in 1982), the Franqui chair at the University of Leuven (Belgium) (2018), the EurAI Fellowship, the Calewaert chair at the Free University of Brussels (VUB) (2024) and the EurAI Distinguished Service Award, presented every two years to an individual who has made exceptional contributions to the AI community in Europe.

-Contributions to science
+Contributions

-The scientific work of Steels has always been highly trans-disciplinary, focusing on (i) forging conceptual breakthroughs in AI, (ii) building the technical tools to work out and develop these breakthroughs, and (iii) developing concrete experiments to turn the breakthroughs into viable new AI paradigms.
-Since the early 1980s and using this approach, Steels has played a significant role in four profound conceptual shifts: (1) from heuristic rule-based systems to model-based knowledge systems, (2) from model-based to behaviour-based, Artificial Life inspired robots, (3) from static, engineered language systems to dynamic, evolving emergent communication systems with key features of human languages, and (4) most recently from data-driven AI to meaningful AI capable of understanding and forms of awareness.
+The scientific work of Steels is trans-disciplinary, focusing on finding conceptual breakthroughs in AI, building the technical tools to work out and develop these breakthroughs, and developing concrete experiments to turn the breakthroughs into viable new AI paradigms.
+Since the early 1980s and using this approach, Steels has played a role in four profound conceptual shifts: (1) from heuristic rule-based systems to model-based knowledge systems, from model-based to behaviour-based, Artificial Life inspired robots, from static, engineered language systems to dynamic, evolving emergent communication systems with features of human languages, and most recently from data-driven AI to AI capable of understanding and forms of awareness.